 - Arousal and reactive symptoms—irritability, anger outbursts, reckless and self-destructive behavior, being easily startled, on edge, poor concentration, and insomnia.

-These are common symptoms of acute stress, but if they persist beyond a month, they meet the diagnosis for PTSD.
+These are common signs of acute stress, but if they persist beyond a month, you may have PTSD.
 Symptoms can appear months or years after a trauma and can persist for months or even years if left untreated.

-The good news is PTSD is very treatable!
+The good news is there is help for PTSD!
 You don’t have to be stuck with PTSD for the rest of your life.

-I am trained in EMDR and CBT, treatments which have research-based evidence of their effectiveness in successfully treating PTSD.
+I am trained in EMDR and CBT, therapies which have research-based evidence of their effectiveness with PTSD.

-- EMDR – EMDR stands for eye movement desensitization and reprocessing.
-This technique uses bilateral sensory input such as side-to-side eye movements or tapping to stimulate the brain to process difficult thoughts, memories, and emotions, reducing their disturbance dramatically.
+- EMDR stands for eye movement desensitization and reprocessing.
+This technique uses bilateral sensory input such as side-to-side eye movements or tapping to stimulate the brain to process difficult thoughts, memories, and emotions, so they are no longer distressing.
 Negative beliefs are replaced with positive beliefs that allow you to see yourself in a healthy light with a new ability to cope with life.